 The emergence and spread of the novel Coronavirus, or COVID-19 as designated by the World Health Organization, has faith leaders considering appropriate response and responsibility.
-This developing situation reminds us of the interconnectedness of the world in which we live.
-Whether we acknowledge it or not, we are all connected as part of God’s good creation.
+This developing situation reminds us of the interconnectedness of the world; we are all connected as part of God’s good creation.
 People of faith respond to such developing situations with compassion and care first, rather than fear and panic, because of the courage that faith inspires.

 TWO IMPORTANT TASKS...